polina-munoz/polina-munoz/README.md

 Areas of focus:

 - Building reliable and safe distributed systems for high volume payment processing.
-- Being thoughtful about data architecture and MySQL/datastore performance tuning.
+- Being thoughtful about domain modeling and datastore performance tuning.
 - Knowing what a [good API](https://increment.com/apis/) looks like.
 - Promoting active redistribution of [experience points](https://deniseyu.io/2020/05/23/habits-of-high-performing-teams.html).
 - Writing code with an emphasis on clarity and maintainability.